jimhigson/oboe.js/writing/main/3_Background.md

 -   DOM manipulation
 -   rendering
--   most significant: waiting for stuff
+-   most significant: waiting for stuff.
+Going from js taking 10ms per frame to 1ms per frame will have zero difference because it is already meeting the frame rate.
+Might help slower devices if performance was marginal before

 > The user does something, then the app responds visually with immediacy
 > at 30 frames per second or more, and completes a task in a few hundred